horchi/linux-p4d/README.md

 - de_DE.UTF-8 is required as language package (Raspberry command: `dpkg-reconfigure locales`)

 ## Install libwebsockets (https://libwebsockets.org/repo/libwebsockets)
-  at least in version 3.2 better 4.1 or above
+  at least version 4.1 or above

 Perform all the following steps as root user!
 Either by getting root or by prefix each command with sodo.